 via Teach Beside Me

 31. Hold an on-site supply drive for your science teachers.

 32. Turn the lights out for this fun experiment!

-33. When all’s said and done, you’ll have learned a lot, too.
+33. When all is said and done, you’ll have learned a lot, too.
 Let’s just hope that this is next week’s science homework.

 Electrifying hairdos aside, there’s really so much good that can come out of parents and kids getting together to do more science, more often.
-Good thing it’s easier than ever for your group to make that happen with our free Family Science Night kit.
-Download yours now!
+Download your free Family Science Night kit now and it’ll be easier than ever for your group to make that happen!

 Originally posted in 2016 and updated regularly.
 Family Science Night™ is a trademark of School Family Media®.